Mrs. Sharon Cartwright

 “Let us learn to live with kindness, to love everyone, even when they do not love us.” – Pope Francis

 Welcome to fifth grade!
 I am truly enjoying teaching your children and fostering their love for learning.
 Your children have all been working very hard and I continue to see much growth in each child.
 I look forward to their continued growth through the end of the year.

 My goal for fifth graders is to help them become organized, independent learners, with a curiosity about the world around them and a love for learning.
 I encourage you to ask your child, “What good questions did you ask in school today?”

 In fifth grade your child will grow as a disciple of Jesus by learning about the Sacraments.
 Each chapter studied has a Sharing Faith with My Family handout, to help you support and reinforce what your child is learning in school.
-Below is a list of Sharing Faith with My Family handouts for the Sacraments covered so far this year:
+Below is a list of Sharing Faith with My Family handouts for the Sacraments as they are covered this year:

-Keep up-to-date on our curriculum through our monthly classroom newsletters:
+Click on the link below to keep up-to-date on the curriculum through our monthly classroom newsletter:

 Know what your child is reading.